37-month sentence for man who threatened to kill Dr. Anthony Fauci

 Fauci was said to have been one of several health officials menaced by Connally.
 The threats came at the height of the COVID-19 pandemic, when lockdowns were widely in effect.
 Fauci had become a pariah to many conspiracy theorists who faulted the Brooklyn native for relaying information that didn’t jibe with their alternative views.

-“What you’re seeing as attacks on me, quite frankly, are attacks on science,” Fauci told MSNC in June 2021.
+“What you’re seeing as attacks on me, quite frankly, are attacks on science,” Fauci told MSNBC in June 2021.